Both Now and in the Past:

 Good Beer Needs History and Stories

-Ernst Imanuel Wulle founds a brewery and names it after himself.
+Ernst Immanuel Wulle founds a brewery and names it after himself.

 Robert Leicht lays the foundations for Schwaben Bräu in the German city of Stuttgart.